"Big in Japan" - Insightful Articles About The Music Market In Japan

 * Statistics from the Recording Industry Association of Japan (RIAJ) and International Federation of the Phonographic Industry (IFPI)

 Japan has an affluent, westernized and modern society with a population of about 127 million people.
-Just the Tokyo area has a population of 35 million - more than some countries.
+Just the Tokyo Metropoitan Area has a population of 38 million - more than some countries.
 Every year, Japan accounts for millions of dollars in music revenues for many artists/bands and record labels from around the world.
 If you are in the business of making and selling music then Japan is your major market and should not be ignored.

 About 40% of all CD albums sold in Japan is international.
 The leading suppliers of CD's imported into Japan from Western countries are the USA, the UK and Germany.
 In 2014, 15% of digital music sales were international but still represented 33.5 billion yen.

 In the fall of 2011, the flagship HMV store in Shibuya, Tokyo closed its doors forever as more music consumers prefer to buy and download their music on their mobile devices.
 Many young Japanese (who make up the largest music-spending group) have never used a CD before and don't even own a CD player.
 However, the older consumers are more comfortable with CD's and the "real" music lovers (DJ's and older music afficionados) still buy vinyl records.
-Nevertheless, the majority of music sales in Japan is digital music sales of which 36% are subscriptions, 33% singles, 18% albums, and 11% other digital formats.
+Nevertheless, the majority of music sales in Japan is digital music sales of which 40% are downloads and 54% streams.
 Japanese use smartphones, tablets, computers and traditional mobile phones (known as keitai ) to purchase and listen to digital music.
+The trend is to listen to music on smartphones via streaming services such as Spotify, Apple Music, etc.

 With the focus on digital sales, foreign indie artists/bands and record labels can easily enter the Japanese music market and spend their budget on advertising and promotion rather than manufacturing, shipping, and warehousing CD's.
 Now there are resources and services available to break down language, distance and technical barriers, making it easier to take advantage of this market opportunity.